 How to load a washing machine

-It's important to never overload your washing machine with clothes.
-Fill the machine about 3/4 full of clothing, but avoid packing clothes in tightly.
-Distribute clothes evenly and loosely inside the machine to prevent damage to your machine.
+Learning how to do laundry better is also a great way to save your appliance from wear and tear.
+It's important to avoid overloading your washing machine with clothes.
+Fill it about 75 percent full of clothing and avoid packing clothes in too tightly.
+Distribute clothes evenly and loosely inside to prevent damage to your machine.

-Unless your washer’s use and care manual instructs otherwise, add detergent before loading laundry.
+Unless your washer machine’s use and care manual instructs otherwise, add detergent before loading laundry.
 If your washer has an automatic dispenser for liquid laundry detergent, add detergent to the dispenser.
-If your washer does not have an automatic dispenser or you are using single-use detergent pods that must dissolve in the water, add detergent to the bottom of the washer before adding clothes and water.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.